Skip to content

 If you can access Advanced Startup Options, you can try Startup Repair without a USB.
 Restart your PC and press F11 repeatedly during boot (or Shift + Restart from the login screen if you can reach it).

-We tested this on a PC that could reach the recovery screen.
-Startup Repair worked without needing a USB drive.
+If a PC can still reach the recovery screen, Startup Repair can run without a USB drive at all.
 However, most PCs with 0xc0000185 can’t boot far enough to access recovery options, so a USB drive is usually necessary.

 #Fix 6: Run SFC and DISM in Recovery